BusayoDee/LITA_Class_Documentation/README.md

-## PROJECT 4: CAPSTONE SALES REPORT
+## PROJECT 4: CAPSTONE STORE SALES REPORT

 ### Overview
 This project Analyzes the sales performance of a retail store.
 It explores Sales data to uncover key insights such as top-selling products, regional performance and monthly sales trends.
 The goal is to produce an interactive Power Bi dashboard that highlights these findings.